-Freestylin’ Pork Shoulder Empanadas with the Empanada Dough recipe, roasted pork shoulder, cherry tomatoes, and a Cilantro Emulsion.
+Freestylin’ Pork Shoulder Empanadas with the Empanada Dough recipe.

-2 days before frying the empanadas, prepare about 3 pounds of pork shoulder.
-Make a rub by blending about ⅓ cup salt, 2 tablespoons brown sugar about 1 to 2 tablespoon each: black pepper, cumin and oregano.
-Press into the pork on all sides and leave overnight in the fridge.
+Two days before frying the empanadas, prepare about 3 pounds of pork shoulder.
+Make a rub by blending ⅓ cup salt, 2 tablespoons brown sugar, and about 1 to 2 tablespoon each black pepper, cumin, and oregano.
+Press into the pork on all sides and refrigerate overnight.

-The next day, place the pork shoulder in the oven, heat it to 250ºF and roast for 12 hours.
+The next day, place the pork shoulder in the oven, heat it to 250ºF, and roast for 12 hours.
 Make the Empanada Dough (page 140).
 Cut it out into circles and place in the refrigerator.
 Remove the pork, roughly chop it into small pieces (including the fat).
 Cover a baking sheet with cherry tomatoes, drizzle with olive oil and a heaping handful of sea salt.
-Roast in the 250ºF oven for 2 hours or so, until the tomatoes are wrinkly and a bit melted down.
+Roast at 250ºF for 2 hours, until tomatoes are wrinkly.

-Make a Cilantro Emulsion: a bunch of cilantro, a good amount of salt, a lot of vinegar, about 2 tbls of olive oil and mayonnaise.
+Make a Cilantro Emulsion: one bunch cilantro, a good amount of salt, a lot of vinegar, about 2 tablespoons olive oil and mayonnaise.
 Pulse in a food processor until smooth.

 Fry as directed on page 141.
 Serve immediately with the Cilantro Emulsion.